gluon-lang/gluon/TUTORIAL.md

 ### Type expressions

-embed_lang allows new types to be defined through the `type` expression.
+gluon allows new types to be defined through the `type` expression.

 ```f#,rust
 // type <identifier> <identifier>* = <type> in <expression>